Longtime Seattle paint supplier Daly’s ends in the red

 Longtime family owned business Daly's Paint and Decorating closes doors, leaving debt and unfulfilled customer orders.

-Local home design store Daly’s Paint and Decorating has closed its doors in Seattle and Bellevue, leaving unpaid debts and nearly $87,800 in customer deposits for orders that have gone unfilled.
+Longtime local home design store Daly’s Paint and Decorating has closed its doors in Seattle and Bellevue, leaving unpaid debts and nearly $87,800 in customer deposits for orders that have gone unfilled.

+An attorney for the company laid blame for the company’s demise at the feet of the usual suspects: “Digital shopping and big box stores rule,” said Tom Olson of law firm Helsell Fetterman.

-A court-appointed receiver, Elliott Bay Asset Solutions, is in the process of liquidating the assets of the longtime family-owned business to pay its debts.
+A court-appointed receiver, Elliott Bay Asset Solutions, is in the process of liquidating the assets of the family-owned business to pay its debts.
+The receivership process is similar to a bankruptcy, “but typically yields a quicker and better return for creditors,” Olson said, adding that it would ensure an orderly distribution of the remaining assets.

 Anyone who believes they’re owed money by Daly’s must make a claim with King County Superior Court no later than April 3, according to documents in the receivership, which was filed Feb.
 26.

-Calls to Daly’s attorney were not immediately returned.
-The voicemail system at the company’s Seattle store on Stone Way North – where founder Walter Daly set up shop in the late 1940s – was not accepting new messages Friday morning, and a recording directed people to the company’s website, which reads:

 Most Read Business Stories